AlexMarsico/DTOF/README.md

 "The Neuroscience Laboratory" is a skill tree where you can use brain-shaped medals, earned after completing secondary missions, to unlock brain abilities like enhanced vision, telekinesis, and more.

 * **Active Skills**
-  * Enhanced vision: Players will acquire emotions by completing main missions.
+  * Enhanced vision: Enhanced vision: Players will acquire emotions by completing main missions.
 These emotions can be used to analyze people, providing players with useful information to solve mysteries.
+    Specifically, a question system will be used to unlock a reaction.
+The person's response could provide Dolores with the information she needs to solve the case.
+If the player makes a mistake in asking            questions, the interlocutor could temporarily lose the desire to speak and the player will be forced to focus on other matters.
-This could be represented through visual feedback, such as changes in character behavior or appearance that help with the investigation.
+    The result of the right choices could be represented through visual feedback, such as particles emitted from the interlocutor's body that reflect the emotion felt at that moment.
+Finally, the notebook will       be automatically updated with the information learned.
     Specifically, the 6 primary emotions that can be used are:
      * happiness
      * adness